claudiubocioaga/python-training-aug2020/exercises/day2.md

 1. Write a Python program which iterates the integers from 1 to 50.
  For multiples of three print `"Fizz"` instead of the number and for the multiples of five print `"Buzz"`.
 For numbers which are multiples of both three and five print `"FizzBuzz"`.
-If the number 30 is encountered, b
+If the number 30 is encountered, break the loop.

 ### `try` statement exercises
 1. Write a program to read two numbers: `x` and `y` from standard input and print the result of `x / y`.
 If the user inputs invalid data, display an error message and exit gracefully.